tableau/connector-plugin-sdk/docs/design.md

 The dialect determines what SQL is generated for various Tableau actions.
 Choosing the right dialect is a critical part of writing a connector plugin.

-- If you choose 'postgres' or 'mysql' as the parent, you can skip configuring a dialect, and your plugin will use the parent’s dialect.
+- If you choose 'mysql_odbc' as the parent, you can skip configuring a dialect, and your plugin will use the parent’s dialect.
 - If your database follows the SQL standards of another database that Tableau already supports (listed below), then you can choose that dialect as a starting point.

 ### Dialect base classes